Eurovision 2023: Grand final kicks off in Liverpool – DW – 05/13/2023

 26 countries to outdo each other

-Bands and performers from 26 countries are taking the stage tonight in the city of Liverpool in the UK.
+Bands and performers from 26 countries are taking the stage tonight in Liverpool in the UK.

 These include 20 countries that were selected on two separate semifinals hosted earlier this week.